Holly C. Benzenhafer

 Spirituality, Dream Studies, Pilgrimage, Medieval Female Mysticism, Celtic Christian Spirituality, Intentional Community, Sabbath Practices

-Holly Benzenhafer Redford is an ordained Baptist minister affiliated with Alliance of Baptists and a spiritual director trained through Haden Institute.
-She completed the MDiv degree with Spirituality concentration at Boston University School of Theology (STH) along with certification in Religion and Conflict Transformation through Boston Theological Institute.
+Holly Benzenhafer is an ordained Baptist minister affiliated with Alliance of Baptists and a spiritual director trained through Haden Institute.
+She completed the MDiv degree with Spirituality concentration (magna cum laude) at Boston University School of Theology (STH) along with certification in Religion and Conflict Transformation through Boston Theological Institute.
 Her contextual education for this degree was serving as a volunteer abbey housekeeper with the Iona Community on the Holy Isle of Iona, Scotland, in 2007.
-Prior to moving to Boston, Holly completed a MS graduate degree in Sociology at Mississippi College and worked as a sociology professor for over a decade, specializing in family, social problems, deviant behavior, and sociology of religion.
-She also served as the Cooperative Baptist Fellowship of Mississippi’s moderator for two terms with an emphasis on building community and identity.
+Prior to moving to Boston, Holly completed a MS graduate degree in Sociology and BS with honors in Psychology with Religious Education minor at Mississippi College and worked as a sociology professor for over a decade, specializing in family, social problems, deviant behavior, and sociology of religion.
+She also served as the Cooperative Baptist Fellowship of Mississippi’s moderator for two terms with an emphasis on building community and identity during a time of denominational crisis and formation.